HowieJM/crc-scenic/scripts/02_scenic_multirun/README.md

 ```bash
 wget https://resources.aertslab.org/cistarget/motif2tf/motifs-v10nr_clust-nr.hgnc-m0.001-o0.0.tbl
 ```
-The TF list is used by **GRNBoost2** to infer GRNs based on TF–gene co-expression across cells. **cisTarget** then uses the matched v10 motif-ranking database and motif→TF annotation files to prune putative TF network modules, retaining only those where a TF’s target motifs are enriched within ±10 kb of the target gene’s TSS.
+For calrity, the TF list is used by **GRNBoost2** to infer GRNs based on TF–gene co-expression across cells. **cisTarget** then uses the matched v10 motif-ranking database and motif→TF annotation files to prune putative TF GRN modules, to retain only those where a TF’s target motifs are enriched within ±10 kb of the target gene’s TSS.
 In this repo, we use **cisTarget v10 files**.
 Note that Aerts Lab host alternatives (not used here), including promoter-centric (±500 bp).

 Activity scores per regulon are calculated later via **AUCell**.

 **Optional tracks.** In addition to motif files, you can choose to include the ENCODE **track rankings** database and **track→TF** mapping so cisTarget can prune modules by **track enrichment** (experimental TF-binding signal from ChIP/ATAC) rather than—or in addition to—sequence PWMs.
 Tracks are complementary to motifs; if you use them, download the hg38 v10 `genes_vs_tracks.rankings.feather` and the matching `track_to_tf` TSV, and set the `tracksDb` / `tracksAnnotation` paths in the config as shown below.